-The performance data is shown as Table II.
-Under the workload of $\lambda = 5$, the average performance overhead of our transformation mechanism is 92 ms. Under the workload of $\lambda = 10$, the average overhead is 130 ms. We conclude then that the performance overhead increases with the workload.
+The performance data is shown as Table I. Under the workload of $\lambda = 5$, the average performance overhead of our transformation mechanism is 92 ms. Under the workload of $\lambda = 10$, the average overhead is 130 ms. We conclude then that the performance overhead increases with the workload.
+However, we expect lower performance overhead when the infrastructure is scalable, like in a cloud environment.